KenKundert/vdiff/README.rst

 Vdiff
 =====

+:Author: Ken Kundert
+:Version: 2.4.2
+:Released: 2020-04-16

-Opens two files in vimdiff and provides single-stroke key mappings to make moving differences between two files efficient.
+Opens two files in *vimdiff* and provides single-stroke key mappings to make moving differences between two files efficient.
 Up to two additional files may be opened at the same time, but these are generally used for reference purposes.